joshuaekingsbury/surepro/suzaku/reduction.md

 		`[energy step file]: medium`
 	- This step takes a VERY long time - allow time for it.
 	- As given in [*New Recipe!
 Step 3 for science observation data.][newrecipelink]
+	- [Use npm and nxb files related to observation date as given in this table][newrecipeperiodslink]
+	- ["sci" stand for "spaced-row charge injection"][sciinfolink]
 21. `$ pset xisputpixelquality badcolumfile=~/suzaku/caldb/data/suzaku/xis/bcf/ae_xi1_npmsci6_20160128.fits`
 	$ cp ~/suzaku/caldb/data/suzaku/xis/bcf/ae_xi1_nxbsci6_20160128.fits .`